 Note: Students with equivalent approved experience may be admitted with approval from the Dean of the School of Physical Education, Sport and Exercise Sciences.

-Sports Coaching
+PHSE 330 Sports Coaching

-A study of coach and player behaviour and effective coaching strategies.
+0.14 EFTS OL, OC 18 points A study of coach and player behaviour and effective coaching strategies.